Skip to main content

 * print 'Scores array:', scores

-# Print multiple values
+# Print multiple values in one line

 * print 'User', user.name, 'has ID', user.id

-# Pretty-print helpers for formatting
+# Pretty-print helpers

 * print 'Formatted JSON:', karate.pretty(user)